 Why is Cold Plasma Clean™ technology a revolutionary advance for hand dryers?

-Patent-pending Cold Plasma Clean technology for hand dryers, which is available ONLY in American Dryer eXtremeAir® CPC models, kills microbes, viruses and bacteria while drying your hands and sanitizing surrounding air.
+Patent-pending Cold Plasma Clean technology for hand dryers, which is available ONLY in American Dryer eXtremeAir® CPC models, break up microbes while creating a clean natural bubble of air.